 Non-market housing provides housing mainly for those who cannot afford to pay market rents.
-It is housing owned by government, a non-profit, or co-operative society where rents are determined not by the market but by the residents' ability to pay.
+It is housing owned by government, a non-profit, or co-operative society where rents are determined not by the market but by the residents' ability to pay (City of Vancouver, 2010).
 Non-market housing is designed for independent living.
-In 2010, non-market housing accounted for 8.4% of Vancouver's total housing stock (City of Vancouver, 2010).
+In 2010, non-market housing